-Some bloggers have a media section that targets the traditional press.
+Some Indie hackers have a media section that targets the traditional press.
 That’s awesome – most people don’t get that far.

 However, it means that they are ignoring the audience that could give them the most traction online.
-I’m talking about your fellow bloggers.
+I’m talking about your fellow indie hackers.
 Your peers love sharing great stories, as you do.
 They just need the tools to help them tell yours.

 The best part of this concept is that you can get a media room up and going really quickly.
 It is something that you can build on as your profile grows and expand to include other forms of media.

-Basically, the goal is to give people either enough information to purchase, or enough information to write about you.
+The goal is to give people either enough information to purchase, or enough information to write about you.
 Traditionally, this is done via the about page or pages targeted towards traditional media.
-While these pages are useful, a media room can give the reader considerably more information that will inspire them to take action.
+While these pages are useful, a media room can give the reader extra information that may inspire them to take action.

-Your goal is to let the readers see the big story behind your blog.
+A media room allows the website visitor to see the big story behind your business.
 This may consist of lots of little stories that other people have written, such as product reviews or testimonials.
 This may be stories that you have been directly involved with such as interviews or podcasts.

 You don’t have to target everyone.
 Just ascertain the people that you want to visit your media room and then develop the content to meet their needs.

 A media room is also great for SEO.
-David Meerman Scott also said
+David Meerman Scott said

 Because news release pages update more often than any other part of a typical organization’s Web site, search engine algorithms (tuned to pay attention to pages that update frequently) tend to rank news release pages among the highest on your site, driving traffic there first.